Green Cleaning vs Chemical Cleaners 2026 We Tested Both From $4 on Real Stains

 Mrs. Meyer's cleans fine for light jobs.
 Countertops, stovetops, bathroom sinks, no complaints.
 But for grease, baked-on food, or soap scum, it needs two passes where Clorox needs one.

 Who should NOT buy Mrs. Meyer's, Anyone with sensitive skin or eczema.
 Anyone who thinks the "natural" label means it's safer.
 It carries more fragrance allergens than most conventional cleaners.
-If you want a genuinely clean all-purpose spray, Branch Basics (Pair 4) is the move.
+If you want a truly effective all-purpose spray, Branch Basics (Pair 4) is the move.

 The Chemical Option